 IndexedDB Transaction Management: Patterns for Reliable Offline State

 Building resilient offline-first applications requires precise control over browser storage boundaries.
 At the core of IndexedDB lies the transaction model, which dictates data isolation, durability guarantees, and concurrency behavior.
 Mismanaged transaction scopes are the primary cause of silent state corruption, UI thread blocking, and failed background syncs in production PWAs.
-This guide details production-ready patterns for IndexedDB Transaction Management, covering lifecycle control, lock contention mitigation, retry strategies, and batch optimization.
-For foundational context on storage architecture and versioning, review IndexedDB Architecture & Advanced Patterns before implementing the patterns below.
+This guide details production-ready patterns for IndexedDB transaction management, covering lifecycle control, lock contention mitigation, retry strategies, and batch optimization.
+For foundational context on storage architecture and versioning, review the parent guide on IndexedDB Architecture & Advanced Patterns before implementing the patterns below.

 Transaction Lifecycle and Execution Contexts